 Cake is the essential accompaniment for many of life’s biggest celebrations—birthdays, weddings and graduations are often acknowledged with cakes in sheets or stacks.
 Fortunately, it’s also the kind of dessert that’s easy for even beginner bakers to pull off.
 Whether you’re making a straight-out-of-the-box mix or whipping up a multi-layer confection from scratch, it’s pretty hard to mess up a cake—as long as you follow the directions.

 The secret to a show-stopping party cake isn’t the cake at all, actually—it’s the delicious frosting.
 Start by putting on a thin layer of frosting as a “crumb coat” to keep stray crumbs from marring the finished look.
 Then put the cake in the fridge for 30 minutes to let the buttercream firm up and seal in the crumbs.
 To give your frosting a professional touch, trade in the butter knife for an offset spatula or a cake smoother to help you create a flawless finish for your buttercream—or give it an interesting texture.
+Run out of frosting?
+Try these genius ideas for topping your cake.

 A layer cake is just one approach: Cupcakes or cake balls are equally decadent and decidedly easier to serve your guests (no slicing required!).
 Try these cake recipes to get you started: